nurminenlab/variability-sizetuning-analysis/README.md

     - To plot the example network covariance matrices, run Figure4ABC_covariances.m
     - Run Figure4ABC-size-tuning.py
 11. **Shared variance population data.
 Figure 5.** <br />
+    - To perform factor analysis on all data and save analysis files, run do_FA.m.
+This will create outputs such as netvariance_all_SG.npy, netvariance_GMK366P1.npy, this depends on the Gaussian-process factor analysis toolbox v0203
     - Run Figure5A.py, Figure5BCD.py, Figure5CD-scatterplots.py, Figure5E.py
+12. **Supplementary Figures.** <br />